3.12.1. Drawing rules for railway items

 -

-The drawing and editing techniques for railway line sections are similar to the drawing and editing techniques for all linear items in Map Editor.
-See sections:
+Techniques for drawing and editing railway line sections are similar to the techniques for drawing and editing all linear items on YME (see these sections):

 - 3.12.1.1.2